vibbits/irefindex/README.txt

 The following software is required to use this distribution:

+  * PostgreSQL (to host the database)
+  * The PostgreSQL client program, psql, and database management tools (initdb, createdb)
   * A POSIX-like shell and environment (for the high-level scripts)
   * Python (tested with 2.5.4, for the tools)
   * cmdsyntax (command option processing)